Code-Institute-Submissions/IgnazioSotgiu-original-crafts/README.md

 Find the procedure to set up the AWS s3 bucket [here](./static/docs/s3_bucket_setup.md)

 ### This is the procedure to follow to deploy Original Crafts to Heroku:
 1. Go to gitpod.io original-crafts workspace and create a requirement.txt file.
 This contains the applications and dependencies required to run original-crafts.
-In the terminal enter the following command:
-pip3 freeze --local > requirements.txt
+In the terminal enter the following command:  pip3 freeze --local > requirements.txt
-1. Create a Procfile to tell Heroku which file runs the app, Enter in the terminal the following command:
+1. Create a Procfile to tell Heroku which file runs the app, Enter in the terminal the following command:web: gunicorn original_crafts.wsgi:application
 1. Go to Heroku.com
 1. Log in to Heroku
 1. Click create a new app on the top right of the screen